Jan Knippers Black Bread & Roses Music Series at the Center for Change

 Get your tickets now or become a sponsor here

-Plan on experiencing delightful music, savoring yummy appetizers, imbibing tasty sips, and sharing enjoyable socializing – all in the welcoming, casual setting of the Center for Change.
+Plan on experiencing delightful music, savoring yummy appetizers, imbibing tasty sips, and sharing enjoyable socializing included with your donation.
+All of this is in the welcoming, casual, intimate Center for Change.

 Location: 1238 Fremont Blvd., Seaside 93955 (Center for Change – Democratic Party Headquarters).